kyang5/coursedescriptions/source/onlineFall.rst

     will also be recorded and made available.
 Students may participate synchronously or asynchronously at their discretion.
 Combined with COMP 347-002.

-:doc:`comp453`
-    | Section 002 (4053) Credits: 3; Online; Lecture
-    | Instructor: Channah Naiman
-    | Online Times: TBA

-    **Notes:**
-    This is an online, asynchronous class.
-Students may be asked to attend smaller-group online interactive discussions during the semester, with possible times chosen to fit different groups' schedules.
-Exams may be synchronous and in-person.

 :doc:`comp464`
     | Section 001 (4852) Credits: 3; Online; Lecture
     | Instructor: Christopher Stone
     | Online Wednesday 07:00PM-09:30

     **Notes:**
-    Combined with COMP 364-001
+    This is an online, synchronous class.
+Synchronous meeting time: Wednesday, 7:00 pm - 9:30 pm.
+Combined with COMP 364-001.

 COMP 488 Topic: Database Administration
     | Section 305 (6067) Credits: 3; Online; Lecture
-    | Instructor: Staff
+    | Instructor: Marius Sorin Ciobanu
     | Online Times: TBA
     | Description similar to: :doc:`comp305`